-- 5.12 You are not to make available to children any prohibited material, except wine in the context of a Holy Communion service. - 5.13 Before you allow a person who is currently charged with or convicted of an offence against a child to participate in activities involving children, you are to: - consult the Director of Professional Standards; - ensure that a risk assessment is undertaken; and - be satisfied that no child will be at an increased risk of harm. - 5.14 If you know or reasonably suspect that a child is at risk of harm from child abuse, you are to report this to the appropriate civil authorities. - 5.15 If you know or reasonably suspect that another member of the clergy or a church worker has abused a child, you are to report this to the appropriate civil authorities and the Director of Professional Standards.
+- are aware of the provisions of this Code relating to children and young people. - 5.9 If you are exercising a pastoral ministry involving children and young people in a church body you are to take reasonable steps to ensure the safety and welfare of the children and young people in your care. - 5.10 You are not to abuse children or young people. - 5.11 When engaged in pastoral ministry you are not to administer corporal punishment to children or young people in your care. - 5.12 You are not to make available to children or young people any prohibited material, except wine in the context of a Holy Communion service. - 5.13 Before you allow a person who is currently charged with or convicted of an offence against a child or young person to participate in activities involving children, you are to: - consult the Director of Professional Standards; - ensure that a risk assessment is undertaken; and - be satisfied that no child will be at an increased risk of harm. - 5.14 If you know or reasonably suspect that a child or young person is at risk of harm from child abuse, you are to report this to the appropriate civil authorities. - 5.15 If you know or reasonably suspect that another member of the clergy or a church worker has abused a child or young person, you are to report this to the appropriate civil authorities and the Director of Professional Standards.